megfh/kandkdesign/README.md

-# K & K Designs (WIP)
+# K & K Design (WIP)

-This site is currently under construction 🚧
+🚧 This site is currently under construction 🚧